Youth & Teens Summer Camps at Culture of Safety

-Open to ages 6-16.
-Teens aged 12-16 who attend will be treated as Junior counselors and mentored in leadership opportunities.
+Each camp has different age ranges.
+Teens aged 12-14 who attend Sessions 1 or 3 will be treated as Junior counselors and mentored in leadership opportunities.

 Each camp session runs for 1 week, Monday through Friday, 9am -3pm.
 Drop off starts 8:45.
 Late pick-up available through 4:15pm for additional fee.

 Our camps are offered on a Sliding scale or Tiered pricing system.
-We have three tiers: Standard, Supporter, and Reduced.
+We have three tiers: Supporter (Pay-It-Forward), Standard, and Reduced.
 We ask that you choose the highest tier that works for your household.
+Reduced Rate slots and financial aid are limited per session.
+The Pay-It-Forward Rate sponsors a child to attend at the Reduced Rate or supports financial aid offerings.
 Pricing is based on a full week’s session.
 Because each Camp session is organized around a theme and we teach skills that build over the week, we don’t currently allow drop-ins.
 Closer to each camp, we may choose to allow a small number of drop-in slots for kids with prior martial arts experience.
 All prices include snacks and all materials or supplies needed for the camp session, but do not include lunch.

 We have some limited financial aid available for folks for whom even the Reduced Tier isn’t accessible.
 Email info@cultureofsafetychi.com for more information.